-General dentistry at David B. Fisher D.D.S. encompasses a broad range of health, diseases, and disorders of the oral and maxillofacial region.
+General dentistry at dentist Houston by David B. Fisher D.D.S. encompasses a broad range of health, diseases, and disorders of the oral and maxillofacial region.
 Everyone should see a general dentist for routine oral health examinations, twice-yearly cleanings, and treatment of routine oral health complications, such as minor tooth decay.
 Dr. Fisher’s approach to general dentistry is as much about prevention as it is about treatment.
 Patients who visit David B. Fisher D.D.S. can expect professional oral health care, as well as education and advisement about self-care between office visits.

 Did you know…